Interpretable Few-shot Learning with Online Attribute Selection: Related Work

 Research in few-shot learning with interpretability in mind has been scarce.
-There has been several prior work that considered utilizing attention module in representation learning that leads to achieving post-hoc interpretability.
-RENet \cite{kang2021relational} employs self-correlation module to extract structural patterns and cross-correlation module to produce co-attention between images.
+Several prior work has attempted to achieve post-hoc interpretability by improving feature learning.
+CPDE \cite{zou2020compositional} utilizes a self-supervision loss based on the split-order prediction, in addition to classification loss, to discover part-related primitives.
+This approach alleviates the semantic gap and leads to an improvement in post-hoc interpretability.
+Various methods have incorporated attention module to enhance post-hoc interpretability.
+RENet \cite{kang2021relational} employs self-correlation module to extract structural patterns and a cross-correlation module to produce co-attention between images.
 SARN \cite{8794911} proposes a self-attention relation network that learns non-local information and improves extracted features.
 Different from the above-mentioned approaches, COMET \cite{cao2021concept} attempts to propose an intrinsic interpretable FSL model by learning along human interpretable concepts.
 However, COMET has a number of limitation: it requires concept annotations at pixel-level.
 It requires such fine-grained annotations not only for base classes but also for test samples.
 Moreover, it requires all the concepts to be present in each sample and shared among all images.
 In contrast, our method does not require concept annotations at test time.
 It requires only concept annotations in the form of binary attributes.
 Annotations are required only for training classes also known as base classes.
 Moreover, each attribute can be present or absent in some images.
 Therefore, it makes our framework applicable to a wider range of scenarios.